-The Hall was starting to empty as people headed off towards their first lesson.
-Ron checked his schedule.
+The hall was starting to empty as people headed off toward their first lesson.
+Ron checked his course schedule.

 "We'd better go, look, Divination's at the top of North Tower.
-It'll take us ten minutes to get there..."
+It'll take us ten minutes to get there. ..."

-They finished breakfast hastily, said goodbye to Fred and George and walked back through the hall.
+They finished their breakfasts hastily, said good-bye to Fred and George, and walked back through the hall.
 As they passed the Slytherin table, Malfoy did yet another impression of a fainting fit.
-The shouts of laughter followed Harry into the Entrance Hall.
+The shouts of laughter followed Harry into the entrance hall.